A royal 5-star dining experience in the heart of London

 FOLLOWING THE RIVERA

 Chef Shay Cooper and his team offer diners a gastronomic experience, using fresh, high-quality ingredients from local suppliers.

 Take the mysterious sounding Eggs Drumkilbo.
-This starter was a favourite of the Queen Mother and is essentially an egg and lobster dish.
+This starter was a favorite of the Queen Mother and is essentially an egg and lobster dish.

-The Goring Dining Room – the meal experience
+The meal experience

-In short, it’s a work of art on a plate, and probably the tastiest and richest soup I’ve ever tried!
+In short, it’s a work of art on a plate, and probably the tastiest and richest soup I’ve ever tried.

 “Refreshing, compact in size and a whirlwind of flavours, it’s a sweet, yet delicate, way to end the meal.”